-5. D. Value-Based Payment Modifier Under the Physician Fee Schedule establish and apply a separate, budget-neutral payment modifier to the Medicare physician fee schedule.
+5. D. Value-Based Payment Modifier Under the Physician Fee Schedule

+VALUE-BASED PAYMENT MODIFIER UNDER THE PHYSICIAN FEE SCHEDULE.
+(SEC.
+3007).
+Under this provision, the Secretary of HHS is required to establish and apply a separate, budget-neutral payment modifier to the Medicare physician fee schedule.
 The separate payment modifier is to be based on the relative quality and cost of the care provided by physicians or physician groups.
 Quality of care is to be evaluated on a composite of risk-adjusted measures of quality established by the Secretary, such as measures that reflect health outcomes.
 Costs, defined as expenditures per individual, are to be evaluated based on a composite of appropriate measures of costs established by the Secretary that eliminate the effect of geographic adjustments in payment rates and take into account risk factors (such as socioeconomic and demographic characteristics, ethnicity, and health status of individuals) and other factors determined appropriate by the Secretary.